RakhithJK/dbeaver-dbeaver-wiki/Admin-Manage-Preferences.md

 following path:
 `.metadata/.plugins/org.eclipse.core.runtime/.settings`

-You might not find a preference file you're interested in if it hasn't been created yet.
+You might not find a preference file you're interested in, if it hasn't been created yet.
 In that case, you will need to create one yourself.
-See the examples below to figure out which preference file you need.
+See the examples below to figure out, which preference file you need.

 ### Reading and modifying preference files